SACS Online Auction Rules

 No more than three scans will be aaccepted per Lot, the ideal being one.

-Scans and photos of the lots can only be submitted provided that they are properly lit, cropped to remove the background and that the aspect ratio is not distorted.
+Scans and photos of the lots will only be accepted if they are properly lit, cropped to remove the background and their aspect ratio is not distorted.
 Scans are preferred.
 The Webmaster has the right to reject unsuitable scans.

 Lots are NOT to be sent to the Auctioneer.
 Vendors will retain all the lots in their possession.
 The Vendor will be responsible for postage and dispatch to the buyer.

-The Auctioneer will contact the Vendor after the auction and advise of any sales and the value thereof and to provide the Vendor with the winning bidders contact address details for the purpose of arranging postage.
+The Auctioneer will contact the Vendor after the auction and advise of any sales and the value thereof and provide the Vendor with the winning bidders’ contact address details for the purpose of arranging postage.

 Postage and Posting

-This is to be completed between Auctioneer, the Vendor and the Buyer.
+This is to be agreed and completed between the Auctioneer, the Vendor and the Buyer.

 On completion of an Auction, the Auctioneer will advise the Vendor of the winning Buyer’s contact details.
 The Vendor will discuss with the Buyer the method of postage required.

-Vendors will only dispatch the winning bids once the Auctioneer confirms full payment has been made.
+Vendors are instructed to only dispatch the winning bids once the Auctioneer confirms that full payment has been made.

 The Vendor will be paid after receipt of the winning bidder’s full payment, the dispatch of sold lots to them and the deduction of a 10% commission to SACS by the Auctioneer.